Plippo/asus-wmi-screenpad/README.md

    ```

    `chmod` has to be executed again after every reboot, so it is advisable to add the call to a boot script, e.g. `/etc/rc.local`.
-   or create a udev rule set the permissions:
+   or create a udev rule to set the permissions:
    `sudo nano /etc/udev/rules.d/99-asus.rules`
    ```
     # rules for asus_nb_wmi devices